Feeling sick and being sick when you have pancreatic cancer

 Some medicines

-Some medicines such as antibiotics and opioid painkillers (for example, morphine) can make you feel sick.
-Follow the advice your medical team give you about how to take your medicines, as this will help to prevent sickness.
+Some medicines, such as antibiotics and opioid painkillers (such as morphine) can make you feel sick.
+Follow the advice your medical team gives you about how to take your medicines, as this will help to prevent sickness.
 This includes instructions about taking tablets with or after food.
 Your doctor or nurse may also give you anti-sickness medicine.
+If your painkillers are making you feel sick, speak to your nurse or doctor.

 Anxiety